thecodefreak/hosts-adder-bash/README.md

 ### Restore last change

-You know some times we regerts the things we do :laughing:
+You know sometimes we regert the things we do :laughing:

 ```bash
 hostsctl --restore